 The term withholding tax refers to a tax at source which must be debited directly from money paid out by a tax-resident entity (an employer, for example) to a taxable entity (an employee, for example).
 Withholding taxes are put in place when circumstances make it difficult for taxes to be collected from taxable entities.

 In Switzerland, a withholding tax is deducted from the salaries of temporary residents, seasonal workers and cross-border workers to ensure payment of Swiss taxes.
 Withholding taxes also apply to the salaries of short-term employees and freelancers delivering goods or services in Switzerland, such as entertainers temporarily conducting performances in Switzerland.
-A withholding tax also applies to lottery winnings (to avoid winnings being spent before taxes can be collected).

 While temporary residents and cross-border workers are subject to withholding tax and do not file Swiss tax returns like Swiss citizens and permanent residents do, they may submit forms outlining tax deductions for which they are eligible during the tax season.
 If the actual taxes due are lower than the withholding tax deducted from their salaries, the difference is returned to them in the form of a tax refund.